DeemoTong/COMP5347_Web_Application_Development/README.md

 ## How to use

-1. Install `MongoDB` and create two collections.
-One called `User` for Login and Registering, the other one called `Revision` for storing Wikipedia history.
+> **This project invokes google's APIs for drawing charts, if you are in China, you may need a VPN for correct charts.**

+1. Install `MongoDB`.
 You can find the Wikipedia history dataset from [dataset](dataset).
 And import the dataset into `Revision` collection.

 2. Clone this repo to your device and install all dependencies.